-The film moves across three different planes, present, past and dream, still we find it easy to follow the story (s) thanks to brilliant script.
-Real world and Dream world are nicely differentiated between colour and monochrome cinematography, to coincide with the long held belief that people dream only in Black ‘n’ White.
-In a recent study at Dundee University have disproved this, but that doesn’t make this story telling technique any less useful.
-Though there are three set of happenings, the Director has kept the length of the film to be less than two and half hours, for which I wish to applaud Director Prasad Ramar.
+The film moves across three different planes, present, past and dream, still, we find it easy to follow the story (s) thanks to the brilliant script.
+Real-world and Dreamworld are nicely differentiated between colour and monochrome cinematography, to coincide with the long-held belief that people dream only in Black ‘n’ White.
+A recent study at Dundee University have disproved this, but that doesn’t make this storytelling technique any less useful.
+Though there are three sets of happenings, the Director has kept the length of the film to be less than two and half hours, for which I wish to applaud Director Prasad Ramar.

-The film starts with a hospital ICU where Siddharth is lying on coma condition after a near death incident.
-Police crime inspector sees a set of tablets which he learns is called Lucia, an addictive drug.
-For the next 2 hours we are gripped on the happenings in the silver screen, expecting to see a drug gang crime story, but the climax turns to be completely different and that provides the answer to who is inside each one of us (எனக்குள் ஒருவன்).
+The film starts with a hospital ICU where Siddharth is lying in coma condition after a near-death incident.
+The police crime inspector sees a set of tablets which he learns is called Lucia, an addictive drug.
+For the next 2 hours, we are gripped by the happenings on the silver screen, expecting to see a drug gang crime story, but the climax turns to be completely different and that provides the answer to who is inside each one of us (எனக்குள் ஒருவன்).

 Don’t miss it!